apache/nuttx/configs/stm32f4discovery/README.txt

   -------------------------------------------------------------------------

-Darcy Gong recently added support for the UG-2864HSWEG01 OLED which is also an option with this configuratin.
+Darcy Gong recently added support for the UG-2864HSWEG01 OLED which is also an option with this configuration.
 I have little technical information about the UG-2864HSWEG01 interface (see configs/stm32f4discovery/src/up_ug2864hsweg01.c).

 STM32F4Discovery-specific Configuration Options